-Join colleagues from around the world in examining how learning technologies can transform health professions education across the continuum.
-The MedBiquitous Executive Committee is seeking high-quality abstracts for panel presentations and innovation demonstrations for the MedBiquitous Annual Conference 2012.
-The conference will take place May 2-4 at Johns Hopkins School of Medicine in Baltimore, MD.
+Join colleagues from around the world in examining how learning technologies can promote continuous improvement and better outcomes across the continuum of health professions education.
+The MedBiquitous Executive Committee is seeking high-quality abstracts for panel presentations and innovation demonstrations for the MedBiquitous Annual Conference 2013.
+The conference will take place April 8-9 at Johns Hopkins School of Medicine in Baltimore, MD.
 We are seeking abstracts related to the following topics:

 - Educational technology research

 - Virtual patients and simulations

 - E-learning repositories and content interchange

 - Data Exchange supporting professional development and certification

 - Solutions for performance measurement, tracking, reporting, and improvement